uwe-creative-technology/generative_systems/session_2_dice_music/README.md

  Examples built in C++ using openFrameworks (openframeworks.cc)

-## 2 Dice music - mozart and beyond
+## 2 Dice music - Mozart and beyond

 * Techniques: stochastics, randomness and perlin noise, higher level stochastics, markov chains, probability and randomness -
 * Ideas: lexicons, translations and pattern matching.
 * Demo: all techniques & stubs and loops
+* Random music in the style of 'music for airports'
+* Markov Chain Drum Machine
+* drunken Ant synthesizer
 * Examples: Mozart, Eno, KOAN,

 ### reading